protosmiths/StormShutters/README.md

  ![](https://github.com/protosmiths/StormShutters/blob/master/screen.png)

  The program comes up with two windows and an example design.
 The left window is the Main window and it has one of the shutters in the design.
 One can move between shutters and layers using the buttons in the header.
-The right window is the Avail panel.
+The right window is the Sheet panel.
- It has all the panels that are available for adding to the shutter.
+ It has all the sheets that are available for adding to the shutter.
 The unused parts have stripes that indicate the direction of the cores.
 We will describe the steps for standard design below.

  ### New Project